craftercms/docs/source/by-role/developer/composable/extensions/resources/form-control-plugins.rst

 |

-See :ref:`newIa-plugin-descriptor-file` for more information on setting up automatic wiring of your plugin in Studio
+See :ref:`plugin-descriptor-file` for more information on setting up automatic wiring of your plugin in Studio

 ^^^^^^^^^^^^^^^
 Test the Plugin